How to Design Your Rigid-Flex PCB Within a Board Outline

 As a designer, you know that the demand for a flexible PCB layout is currently being driven in part by the medical wearables industry.
 Wearable Internet of Things (IoT) devices are being explored by healthcare professionals for physiological data used for diagnostics, research, and personal health metrics.
 More so, they are changing the way people see fitness by inspiring positive attitudes towards it.
 Medical wearables need to be sleek, unencumbered, and compact; able to collect meaningful medical data with few (or no) wires attached to the patient.
 This creates demand for flexible board designs.
 While you’re trying hard to push the limits of space, to use smart materials, and to minimize its footprint, it can be damn annoying when you fall out of a board outline (particularly when dealing with irregular board shapes).

 Fundamental Best Practices to For Staying Away from the Edge

 Before you start making your design specific to rigid flex boards, it’s important that your foundation is correct.
 You can save yourself a world of pain by keeping these two best practices in check.

 Keeping Copper Away From the Edge: Large areas of copper or copper pours (for grounding or carrying power supply for example) are often required on boards.
-Bringing copper to the board’s edge presents a risk of the layers shorting at the edges when the board is cut.
+Bringing copper to the board’s edge presents a risk of the layers shorting at the edges when doing a board cutout.
 Due to this issue, a best practice has been established for keeping copper at least 15 mil (~ 0.4mm) away from the expected edge.
 (Protip: Polygon Pours and Copper Regions can be used in Altium Designer®.)

 Keeping Planes Away From the Edge: Another best practice to keep in mind with your board designs is to pull back planes away from the edge, as this runs the risk of the sides shorting against a chassis.